seungwoochoe/dictionanki/README.md

 # Dictionanki

-### ⚡️ Create your English-English Anki flashcards from Oxford Dictionary on macOS
+### ⚡️ Create your English Anki flashcards from macOS system Oxford Dictionary

 ## Features
 - No internet connection is needed.
-- This code makes word-definition sets ready to be imported into Anki.
-You just need to import the created text file.
+- Dictionanki makes word-definition sets ready to be imported into Anki.
+You just need to import a created text file.
 - Configure as you'd like to.
-Check out the options in the first lines of [main.js](https://github.com/seungwoochoe/dictionanki/blob/main/main.js).
+Check out the options in the first few lines in [main.js](https://github.com/seungwoochoe/dictionanki/blob/main/main.js).
 - Prune extra information like comparative and superlative form information, plural form information, regular verb conjugation forms information, *ORIGIN* part, and more specific definitions that are starting with "•".
 - Italicize and change the font color of labels—*[with object], archaic, mainly British, North American, Biology*, ...—and example sentences.
 - Replace words from example sentences with underscores (______).